 Silkville?
 Yes.
 One of those little towns started out with silk farming as its principal industry.

 This experiment began around 1869 along Old Highway 50, about 3 miles southwest of Williamsburg, Kansas.
 The founder, Ernest Valeton de Boissiere, was a Frenchman disenchanted with the politics of his native country.
-His outspokenly socialistic views had earned him the disfavor of French President Louis Napoleon, and he had sought refuge in America after receiving a hint from the government that it might be a good idea to “go abroad for his health.”
+His outspokenly socialistic views earned him the disfavor of French President Louis Napoleon.
+He sought refuge in America after receiving a hint from the government that it might be a good idea to “go abroad for his health.”

 Accordingly, de Boissiere bought 3,500 acres in Franklin County in 1868.
 He planted about 70 acres with mulberry trees to feed the silkworms, and the rest served as pasture for dairy cattle.
-De Boissiere also began seeking French settlers for his colonies, people who were tired of the political turmoil in their home country.
-Over 40 settlers answered his summons and, on paying a deposit, were admitted to the community.
+De Boissiere also sought French settlers for his colonies, people who were tired of the political turmoil in their home country.
+Over 40 settlers answered his summons and, on paying a deposit, entered the community.